Guide to Boarding Catteries and Cat Sitting Services

 However, if you’re going to be away for longer than a day, you’ll need to make sure that your cat is properly cared for.
 If you can’t find a willing friend, try a cattery or use a cat sitting service.

 Leaving cats at home

 There are alternatives to house sitters.
 You may wish to try a professional pet sitter or cat sitting service, for example.
-Services vary per person or company, but you can usually expect a pet sitter or cat sitting service to come to your house at least twice a day to feed your furry friend, play with them and clean out their litter tray.
+Services vary per person or company, but you can usually expect a pet sitter or cat sitting service to come to your house at least twice a day to feed your cat, play with them and clean out their litter tray.